-The higher interest rate environment also put a strain on the balance sheet of companies and the ability of business to delever organically.
-Sponsors and management turned to focus on managing existing liabilities, with amend and extend transactions driving significant leverage finance volumes in 2023.
-There has also been a focus on opportunistic add-ons or refinancings at the right market windows, to manage existing liabilities and maturities, or to raise additional liquidity.
+The higher interest rate environment exerted pressure on companies' balance sheets and hindered their ability to delever organically.
+As a result, sponsors and management turned to focus on managing existing liabilities, with amend and extend transactions driving significant leverage finance volumes in 2024.
+Additionally, there was an emphasis on opportunistic add-ons and/or refinancings during favourable market windows to manage existing liabilities and maturities or to secure additional liquidity.